RithvikRP/lendingclub-default-analysis/Part 3_ Stakeholder Communication.md

 LGD
 −
 servicing/origination fees
-coupon yield−default rate×LGD−servicing/origination fees using the same 2007–2015 dataset and charge‑off definition, supplemented by recovery/LGD fields where available or a documented LGD assumption.
+using the same 2007–2015 dataset and charge‑off definition, supplemented by recovery/LGD fields where available or a documented LGD assumption.